Huskberry/AxialFluxMotor/Readme.md

 [Benjamin Vedder](https://github.com/vedderb), the creator of the open source VESC controller gave us a gift by open sourcing a motor controller (I'd love to configure one to my specific use case one day :)).
 We should extend the same to complete the loop for hobby EV builders :).

-### Two Companies
+## Two Companies
 [Yasa Motors](https://www.yasa.com/) (Now owned by Mercedes Benz) and [Emrax](https://emrax.com/) are both European.
-Their motors are hard to get a hold of and outrageously expensive.
-And if you're really looking you'll barely find much information about them.
+Their motors are hard to get a hold of and outrageously expensive but undoubtedly impressive; And if you're really looking you'll barely find much information about them online.
+The first section of this [Emrax motor teardown](https://build-its-inprogress.blogspot.com/2017/05/emrax-motor-teardown.html) article should give you an idea why.
 Emrax is mostly used by FSAE teams from what I gather.
 Their tech should be in the hands of more people in my opinion but whatever.
 Here we are.
-Check out this article: [Emrax motor teardown](https://build-its-inprogress.blogspot.com/2017/05/emrax-motor-teardown.html)

 ## License
 This design is open-sourced _hardware_ licensed under the [MIT license](https://opensource.org/licenses/MIT). (*we can find the hardware equivalent later lol!*)